 - Carrots.
 Carrots are full of phytonutrients, carotenoids (beta carotene), phenolics (antioxidant, antimutagenic and antitumor activities), vitamin K and potassium.
 Look for organic 5-pound bags.
 They cost anywhere from $4 – $6 per bag.
 If you start juicing a lot, you might want to invest in a 25-pound bag of organic carrots.
 (The larger bag costs about $20 at my local Publix, making it a great value.)

 - Apple.
 The old wife’s tale about “An apple a day keeps the doctor away” might actually have a bit of truth to it.
-Apples are a good source of Vitamins C, E, K, as well as riboflavin, thiamin, and vitamin B-6.
+Apples are a great source of Vitamins C, E, K, as well as riboflavin, thiamin, and vitamin B-6.
 Apples also have anti-inflammatory phytonutrients, the minerals calcium, potassium, and phosphorus.

 - Ginger.
 The ginger root has been used for centuries for its medicinal properties.
 It’s known to help ease nausea, morning sickness, irritable bowel syndrome, and is used also for its anti-inflammatory properties.